-Set some goals, use your time efficiently and see more for cheaper.
+Set some goals, use your time efficiently, and see more for cheaper.

-- Prepare depending on the location - you won’t take the same clothes into some metropolis as into a remote mountain range.
-But generally, the less is more.
+- Prepare depending on the location — you won’t take the same clothes into some metropolis as into a remote mountain range.
+But generally, less is more.
 Less weight to carry and fewer pieces to worry about equal more opportunities to see unique places.

-- I do all my planning electronically and then download it into my cell phone - it’s a small box where you can have all the maps and dictionaries you need, without the extra bulk.
-Think about location you are going - in big cities, you can find WiFi on every corner, but in some remote mountains you can't even get a text message.
+I do all my planning electronically and then download it into my cell phone — it's a small box where you can have all the maps and dictionaries you need, without the extra bulk.
+Think about the location you are going — in big cities, you can find WiFi on every corner, but in some remote mountains you can't even get a text message.
 Plan accordingly.

 PS1: Things about sleeping in a car I wish someone has told me:

 - You want to blend in as much as you can, for both safety and legal reasons.
-For that, it’s best to drive some average, stock, not flashy vehicle.
+For that, it’s best to drive some average, stock, not a flashy vehicle.
 Get rid of those stickers and loud exhaust pipes; they won’t do any good to you.
 And keep your car reasonably clean, (unless you park in some fishy neighborhood and want to hide your foreign license plate under a layer of mud..).

 - Tinted rear windows are very helpful.
 First, it's easier to fall asleep in a darker place and second, you ain't get noticed as easily.
 If you don’t have them and want to sleep in an urban area, get some dark blanket to hide under.

-- Get a sleeping bag, or a good blanket.
+- Get a sleeping bag or a good blanket.
 It can get really cold even during summer months and freezing, or sleeping in five coats, is not pleasant.
 Been there, done that, not fun.

 - Unless you really need an extra layer of insulation (either thermal or noise), open a window a bit to prevent fogging your windshield from your breath.
 Still, it's handy to pack something to wipe windows efficiently.